Gothtober ballet of blood and guts: A rundown of ‘Suspiria”s best bits

-In anticipation of Guadagnino’s bone-crunching remake, let’s take a look at some of the best moments from the OG Suspiria and ask: how could they possibly be topped?
+In celebration of Guadagnino’s bone-crunching remake, let’s take a look at some of the best moments from the OG Suspiria and ask: how could they possibly be topped?

 Death by razor wire